Last updated:

 ASPS is classified as a soft tissue sarcoma.
 Sarcomas are malignant tumors that arise from the connective tissue, which connects, supports and surrounds various structures and organs in the body.
 Soft tissue includes fat, muscle, nerves, tendons and blood and lymph vessels.

-Chromosomes are in the nucleus of human cells and carry the genetic information for each individual.
+Chromosomes are found in the nucleus of human cells and carry the genetic information (genes) for each individual.
 Human body cells normally have 46 chromosomes.
 Pairs of human chromosomes numbered from 1 through 22 are called autosomes and the sex chromosomes are designated X and Y. Males have one X and one Y chromosome, and females have two X chromosomes.
 Each chromosome has a short arm designated “p” and a long arm designated “q”.
 Chromosomes are further sub-divided into many bands that are numbered.
 The numbered bands specify the location of the thousands of genes that are present on each chromosome.

-The two genes involved in ASPS are the ASPSCR1 gene on chromosome 17 and the TFE3 gene on chromosome X. In an unbalanced translocation, one chromosome ends up with extra material while the other chromosome is missing material.
+In an unbalanced translocation, one chromosome ends up with extra material while the other chromosome is missing material.
 In ASPS, the TFE3 gene breaks off from the X chromosome and attaches onto the ASPSCR1 gene on chromosome 17.
 This unbalanced translocation creates a new so-called “fusion” gene known as ASPSCR1-TFE3.
-This fusion gene creates an abnormal protein.
+This fusion gene creates abnormal protein.
 Researchers think this abnormal protein plays a significant role in the development of ASPS.
-However, more research is necessary to determine how this abnormal protein functions.

 There is no exposure or infection that is known to predispose someone to develop ASPS.

 ASPS tends to affect younger people, especially those between 15 and 35 years of age.
 It is rare in children under 5 and adults over 50.
 More females than males are affected, especially under age 25.
 There does not appear to be a higher risk in any ethnic groups.
-ASPS accounts for about 0.2-1% of all soft tissue sarcomas.
+ASPS is very rare.
+It accounts for about 0.2-1% of all soft tissue sarcomas.
 Soft tissue sarcomas account for approximately 1% of all cancers.

 Biopsy is the fastest way to diagnose a soft-tissue sarcoma.
 A biopsy involves taking a small sample of affected tissue and examining it under a microscope.
 There are more than 50 different types of sarcomas, of which ASPS is only one rare subtype.
 Often, a core needle biopsy of the leg mass is enough to make the diagnosis.
 If a core needle biopsy is not diagnostic, then an incisional biopsy that obtains more tissue will make the diagnosis.